digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/marketplace/plugins/jira.md

 # Jira

-ToolJet allows you to connect to your Jira instance to perform various operations such as managing issues, users, worklogs, and boards.
+JumpStart allows you to connect to your Jira instance to perform various operations such as managing issues, users, worklogs, and boards.

 <div style={{textAlign: 'center'}}>
     <img className="screenshot-full" src="/img/marketplace/plugins/jira/jira-homepage.png" alt="Jira Homepage" />